 Supporting P2P Communication through Enablement of VLP

-IEEE 802 LMSC recognizes and applauds ISED on the decision to authorize VLP operation over the entire 6 GHz band (5925 MHz to 7125 MHz).
+IEEE 802 LMSC recognizes and applauds ISED as the first country to propose authorizing VLP operation over the entire 6 GHz band (5925 MHz to 7125 MHz).
 This decision enables critical growing applications relying on Peer to Peer (P2P) networks and better accommodates sharing of the frequency band and co-existence amongst various unlicensed technologies including technologies based on the family of IEEE 802 standards.

 P2P communications offer means for spectral and power efficient operation that may be otherwise infeasible or inefficient specially for Real Time Applications (RTA) such as real time gaming, cloud gaming, real time video, and robotics and automation.
 These applications typically have stringent latency, throughput, and determinism performance requirement on the same or various traffic channels enabling the RTA use-cases